Earthquake: 3.3, 4.0 on the Richter scale earthquake strikes near Lennox, and shakes the Los Angeles area | ExBulletin

 A follower of 2.5 magnitude was recorded minutes later less than one mile northwest of Lennox.

-Nearly 20 smaller earthquakes, including a magnitude 2.4 earthquake, have been reported near Englewood, having a magnitude of 4.0.
+More than 20 smaller earthquakes have been reported, including an earthquake of magnitude 2.4 on the Richter scale that had its epicenter near Englewood, having a magnitude of 4.0.

 Reports that people felt the bigger earthquake soon flocked to the ABC7 newsroom, with people as far away as Palmdale and Laguna Nigel saying the quake shook their area.
 The US Geological Survey said the magnitude 3.3 earthquake was felt by residents from the Southern Bay to the Montebello region and Burbank region.